Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 Dual Volatility Exposure

-• COIN-M: A 20% BTC price drop slashes both your position’s value and your collateral’s USD worth.
+COIN-M: A 20% BTC price drop slashes both the position’s value and the collateral’s USD worth.

-• USDT-M: Only the position is affected; your USDT margin remains stable.
+USDT-M: Only the position is affected; USDT margin remains stable.

 Liquidation Velocity

 COIN-M liquidations accelerate during flash crashes.
-For example, a 15% BTC plunge could wipe out a 10x leveraged position, whereas USDT-M traders might survive with margin top-ups.
+A 15% BTC plunge can wipe out a 10x leveraged position, whereas USDT-M traders may survive with margin top-ups.

 Traders often panic-sell collateral during COIN-M drawdowns, exacerbating market downtrends.
-USDT-M’s stable collateral reduces emotional trading.
-Effective mitigation strategies include:
+USDT-M’s stable collateral reduces this dynamic.
+Common risk mitigation practices in COIN-M include:

-Dodging the consequences of a margin call is essential to prevent forced liquidation of positions at unfavorable prices, which can lock in losses and erode trading capital.
+Understanding the consequences of a margin call is essential context here: forced liquidation at unfavorable prices locks in losses and erodes trading capital.
+In COIN-M, this risk is amplified because declining prices simultaneously degrade the collateral’s value.

 What Cryptocurrencies Can You Use as Margin?